HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ## An Evolution of Merkle DAGs and Merkle Trees

 We've designed a new type of Merkle Tree/DAG.
-Scionic Merkle DAG-Trees have small branches like Classic Merkle trees, the file storage ability of Merkle DAGs, and numbered leaves so relays can request a range of missing leaf numbers to sync quickly.
-They are an innovative model that merge the advantages of Classic Merkle trees and Merkle DAGs while addressing several of their limitations.
+Scionic Merkle DAG-Trees have small branches like Classic Merkle Trees, the file storage ability of Merkle DAGs, and numbered leaves so relays can request a range of missing leaf numbers to sync quickly.
+They are an innovative model that merge the advantages of Classic Merkle Trees and Merkle DAGs while addressing several of their limitations.

 ![Tree Comparison Diagram](https://static.wixstatic.com/media/e9326a_d4a555d0ed9e46da8e751967961710a3~mv2.png/v1/fill/w_1679,h_421,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/Merkle%20DAG%20Tree%20Comparison%20Diagram.png)